developresearch/developresearch.github.io/_posts/2017-05-08-At-NORDP-2017-this-week.md

 published: true
 ---

 This week I will be attending the National Organization of Research Development Professionals (NORDP) 2017 conference in Broomfield, CO.
-On Tuesday, I will be presenting a poster on assessing the three pillars that support research development & administration success.
+On Tuesday, I will present a poster on assessment of the three pillars that support research development & administration success: service quality, organizational culture, and process efficiency.

-Looking forward to meeting other research development professionals and receiving their input!
+I'm looking forward to meeting other research development professionals and receiving their input!